Tikka masala spiced vegetables grilled on the barbecue and served with cooling cucumber and coconut yoghurt raita.

 For the tikka masala marinade:

-- 3 tbsp tikka masala paste, (see recipe notes, and check label to ensure vegan/gluten-free if required)
+- 3 tablespoon tikka masala paste (see recipe notes, and check label to ensure vegan/gluten-free if required)

 For the vegetables, your choice of:

 - 1 cup grated cucumber (about ¼ of a telegraph cucumber)

 - Pinch salt to season

 - Fresh coriander (cilantro)

 - Mix the tikka masala marinade ingredients together.
 I used a mild curry paste, you could also use a medium or hot one if you're in the mood.

 - Slice your choice of vegetables and use your hands to rub the marinade all over them.
 The quantity of vegetables is pretty flexible, I used 1 eggplant sliced about 1.5cm or half an inch thick, 2 red capsicums cored and cut into wedges, 1 courgette cut into thick slices and 3 large button mushrooms cut in half.
 I could probably have included a bit more without having to increase the quantity of marinade used.